Western concert flute: Traverso

-In the Baroque era, composers began to write more music for the flute such as operas, ballets, chamber music, and even solos.
+While the flute was mostly used in ensembles and group performances during the Renaissance and Medieval eras, Baroque era composers began to write more music for the flute in operas, ballets, and chamber music.
+The traverso also began to take on the role of soloist.
 The first written work for the solo traverso was a piece written by Michael de la Barre entitled “Pièces pour la flute traversiere avec la basse-continue” in 1702.
-Other notable baroque flute composers include, Praetorius, Schütz, Rebillé, Quantz, J.S Bach, Telemann, Blavet, Vivaldi, Hotteterre, Handel and Frederick the Great.
-Aside from the composition of new music, several books were published during this time that dove into the study of the Baroque flute.
+Other notable baroque flute composers include Praetorius, Schütz, Rebillé, Quantz, J.S Bach, Telemann, Blavet, Vivaldi, Hotteterre, Handel and Frederick the Great.
+Several books studying the Baroque flute were published during this time.
 In 1707, Jacques Martin Hotteterre wrote the first method book on playing the flute: Principes de la flûte traversière.
-The 1730s brought an increase in operatic and chamber music feature of flutes.
-The end of this era found the publication of Essay of a Method of Playing the Transverse Flute by Quantz.
+The 1730s saw an increase in the use of the flute in opera and chamber music, and Quantz published his Essay of a Method of Playing the Transverse Flute near the end of this era.

-When compared to the modern flute, the Baroque flute requires less airflow, and produces much softer, mellower sounds: often blending in with other instruments in the orchestra.
-Additionally, when compared to the modern flute, the baroque flute requires the player to adjust with each note in order to make sure it is in tune.
-More adjustments are needed when playing notes outside of the D major scale.
-The flutist can change this pitch through small adjustments in the mouth and by turning the flute towards or away from the player.
-This need for continued adjustment was alleviated with the creation of more modern flutes.
+The Baroque flute requires less airflow than the modern flute and produces much softer, mellower sounds, often blending in with other instruments in the orchestra.
+The baroque flute also requires the player to adjust the intonation more than modern flutes.
+Additional adjustments are needed when playing notes outside of the D major scale.
+The flutist can change pitch through small adjustments in the mouth and by turning the flute towards or away from the player.

-With the onset of the Romantic era, flutes began to lose favor: symphony orchestras rather featured brass and strings.
-However, with the onset of the 21st century, there has been a rise in the popularity of the Baroque flute, most notably led by flutist Barthold Kuijken, and others such as Frans Bruggen, Emi Ferguson, Peter Holtslag.
-These baroque flutists freqeuntly perform in popular Baroque Orchestras that travel the world playing music using instruments from this period, as well as mimicking the style of music and performance techniques during this era.
+Flutes began to lose favor in the early Romantic era as symphony orchestras tended to feature brass and strings.
+The 21st century has seen a rise in the popularity of the Baroque flute, by flutist Barthold Kuijken and others such as Frans Bruggen, Emi Ferguson, and Peter Holtslag.